 In this latest edition of my new copy trading series, I’m looking at a service provider that labels itself as one of the world’s largest open social trading networks - FX Junction.
 The provider offers traders the opportunity to collaborate with other traders to “learn, share, follow, and AutoCopy.”
 They want to give traders not only the opportunity to work with other traders, but to discuss the market and work on shared ideas.

-Owned and operated by Bel air, s.r.o, a private holdings in IT development company based in Slovakia.
+Owned and operated by Bel Air, s.r.o, private holdings in IT development company based in Slovakia.
 They can be contacted directly via email@example.com.
-Likely, the best way to get in touch with the copy trading team, is to fill out their contact form directly on the website.
+Likely, the best way to get in touch with the copy trading team is to fill out their contact form directly on the website.

 With technology giving traders access to thousands of different trading approaches and strategies, they feel that there is no reason why you should be limiting yourself to a single opportunity.

 Unlike other "social" trading networks, FX Junction is not a broker, asset manager, or introducing broker.
 You are free to link your own brokerage account giving you full control over your trading environment.